garykac/woven/docs/spell-list.md

 When cast: Place a CHARGE on this spell.

-While charged: You may sacrifice one of your TENDRILs to Defend 1 or to prevent another TENDRILs from being removed.
+While charged: Defend 1.
+Or you may sacrifice one of your TENDRILs to prevent another TENDRIL from being removed/consumed.